undo76/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Apply the pipeline

 In order to find the points in the lane lines I tried several combinations of color-spaces, channels, sobel filters and thresholds.
-In order to facilitate this task, I used a functional style, that allows me to combine and compose the different elements of the pipeline easily.
+To facilitate this task, I used a functional style, that allows me to combine and compose the different elements of the pipeline easily.
 (Check the code for details).

 This is the final pipeline that I applied to the project: